It’s never been more possible for YOU to become a filmmaker.

 Funding a film is anything but straightforward – and it’s safe to say that most investors who are in it solely for the ROI stay far away from the film industry.

-Why Do Investors Hesitate to Finance Movies?
+Why Do Investors Hesitate?

 Film financing is difficult because movies are ridiculously expensive to make, and the entire film must be finished and marketed before it will see any kind of return.
 Then, even once it’s finished, it’s not guaranteed to be a box-office success or make money at all.